Archive for: Polish Chamber of Patent Attorneys

 5. Public authorities shall pursue policies aiming at full, productive employment by implementing programmes to combat unemployment, including the organization of and support for occupational advice and training, as well as public works and economic intervention.

-The Constitutional Tribunal in a judgment of 27 July 2006, case file SK 43/04, published in Orzecznictwo Trybunału Konstytucyjnego Seria A, 2006, No. 7, item 89, ruled that representation of the sufferer in criminal investigations proceedings conducted by the prosecuting authority does not fall within the scope of the patent attorney profession.
-These steps can I be entrusted only to an advocate or a legal advisor where appropriate.
+The Constitutional Tribunal in its judgment of 27 July 2006 case file SK 43/04, published in Orzecznictwo Trybunału Konstytucyjnego Seria A, 2006, No. 7, item 89, ruled that representation of the sufferer in criminal investigations proceedings conducted by the prosecuting authority does not fall within the scope of the patent attorney profession.
+These steps can be entrusted only to an advocate or a legal advisor where appropriate.

 Polish patent attorneys, case III CZP 14/06